-This can make an enormous difference to whether your child's claim succeeds.
-Detailed evidence from health professionals, such as your child's nurse, GP or other specialists involved in your child's care, may mean that your child's claim is dealt with more quickly and that you are less likely to have a home visit from the DWP.
-Always inform your GP that you are making a claim for DLA as it is likely the DWP will contact him or her without telling you first, even if he or she has very little to do with dealing with your child's condition.
+Include supporting evidence from health professionals, such as your child's nurse, GP or other specialists involved in your child's care if you have it.
+Always let your child's GP know that you are making a claim for DLA.
+The DWP may contact your child's GP without telling you first, even if he or she has very little to do with dealing with your child's condition.

 Ask the health professionals most involved in your child's care if they will write a letter supporting the claim.
-Make an appointment to see them so you can answer any questions they have and take the Health professional's sheet (Appendix 4) at the back of this guide with you.
+Make an appointment to see them so you can answer any questions they have and take the Health professional sheet (Appendix 4) at the back of this guide with you.
 Ask them to send the letter to you so you can keep a copy, and if necessary, ask them to change anything you think is inaccurate or unhelpful.
 It is up to you to decide what evidence you submit.
 Do not feel obliged to use a letter that may not be helpful or might actually harm your case.